K-1: K-1 World MAX and others

 By 2002, K-1 started the K-1 World MAX ("Middleweight Artistic Xtreme") tournament for 70 kg (154 lb) Middleweight division, following a similar scheme to K-1 World Grand Prix (with theoretically four regional eliminators).
 In 2007, K-1 introduced two new title belts separate from K-1 World GP Champions, Super Heavyweight World Title for fighters over 100 kg/220 lbs and Heavyweight World Title for fighters under 100 kg/156–220 lbs.

 Broadcast

 K-1 events have been shown on the Tokyo Broadcasting System and Fuji TV during FEG ownership.
-Following the reformation of K-1 under the "K-1 World League" & "K-1 World GP" banners, events would air through other broadcasters such as GAORA SPORTS, BS Sky PerfecTV! and TV Tokyo.
+Following the reformation of K-1 under M-1, events would air through other broadcasters such as GAORA SPORTS, BS Sky PerfecTV! and TV Tokyo.

 K-1 events are currently broadcast through streaming service Abema TV domestically in Japan.
 The promotion regularly uploads full fights, press conferences, and general media to its global YouTube channel.

 On August 30, 2023, it was announced that DAZN would begin distributing future K-1 events in 200 countries, beginning with the ReBOOT～K-1 ReBIRTH～ event on September 10.
+However, the stream would be taken down due to a lawsuit filed by CSI Sports / Fight Sports on August 14, 2023.
+By Summer 2024, Fight Sports would take over the international broadcast rights to all K-1 events.

+Beginning in 2025, K-1 events are distributed outside Japan primarily by Abema's international PPV platform Abema Live.